MeeremansMarguerite/MSC-Differentiation-Quantification/README.md

 The macro’s are severely adapted from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6410121/

 ## IMAGE ACQUIRING
 !
-Be sure to use 'normal' brightfield, NO phase contrast! \
+Be sure to use brightfield, NO phase contrast! \
 Background illumination correction is essential  in brightfield microscopy to provide both a neutral colour background and a uniformly illuminated field.\
 Therefore, ALWAYS take darkfield and lightfield images following these steps:
 > 1) Switch on the microscope + lamp and leave it warm up for some time